-The decisive factor determining how your organization will go through challenging times is its social operating system.
+The decisive factor for the performance of your organization in challenging times is its social operating system.
 With a social operating system that is based on a deep quality of relationships, teams and organizations will be successful even if the going gets tough.
 Notwithstanding its significance, however, relationship quality is rarely perceived as a factor that can be systematically developed or measured.
 But it can!
 And this has nothing to do with climbing adventures or monthly bar-evenings.
 It has to do with a structured approach, profound measuring, and most of all: continuity and consistency.

 The social operating system is key to success in challenging times